 Talk to your health care professional before attempting any mesearch experiments.

-Some of the things that cannabis is best known for is its ability to treat seizures, enhance music, as well as improve sex, and creativity.
-I think that what these all have in common is rhythm, and rhythm is what I like to call the cannabis superpower.
+The idea that rhythm is the cannabis supper power first occurred to me in 2016, when Adam Safron from Indiana University Bloomington published: What is orgasm?
+A model of sexual trance and climax via rhythmic entrainment.
+The article explains the parallels between the biomechanics controlling orgasm and the biomechanics controlling seizures.
+It does not reference cannabis at all, but it was transformative for my cannabis mesearch.
+Because some of the things that cannabis is best known for is its ability to treat seizures, enhance music, as well as improve sex, and creativity, I speculated that what these all have in common is rhythm, and rhythm is the cannabis superpower.

 For people with seizure disorders, certain rhythms of flashing lights are often all it takes to induce a seizure.
 Other forms of rhythm, including sound and touch, can also induce seizures.
 It’s not well understood why CBD and other cannabinoids can be so effective at controlling seizures.
 My research suggests that the explanation also centers around rhythm.
 In the brain, seizures often originate in small, localized areas where neurons abnormally fire in unison.
 This rhythmic activity can have a cascading effect, disrupting proper brain functions and causing seizures.

 The biomechanics of this phenomenon is called rhythmic entrainment.
 Rhythmic entrainment generates states of deepening sensory absorption and trance, These deepening states of trance can potentially culminate in a seizure, but only if critical thresholds are surpassed.